Joachim Peiper: Capture and arrest

-Flouting the high command's order to surrender, Col. Peiper trekked home to Germany where American forces captured him on 22 May 1945.
+Peiper blatantly defied his superiors' official order to surrender and did not want to surrender en masse to the U.S. Army and be sent to a prisoner-of-war camp.
+His goal was to reach his home in Germany on foot without drawing attention to himself.
+Separating from his unit, he set out alone, secretly crossing the Austrian border and walking for days southward toward the Bavarian Alps region of Germany.

+On 22 May 1945, he came across a checkpoint set up by American soldiers in the town of Rottach-Egern, near Lake Schliersee.
+Peiper was not wearing his rank insignia or SS symbols.
+When he was captured, he claimed to the Americans that he was a low-ranking Wehrmacht (German Army) soldier and presented false identification documents; however, investigations conclusively identified him as Lieutenant Colonel Joachim Peiper, a high-ranking Waffen-SS commander.

 In late June 1945, US Army war crime investigators began the forensic investigation of the Malmedy massacre that the Waffen-SS committed on 17 December 1944.
 The war crimes committed during the Battle of the Bulge were attributed to Battle Group Peiper, so the US Army searched PoW camps for the Waffen-SS soldiers assigned to Peiper's command.
 Moreover, as the battle-group commander, Peiper headed the list of war criminals sought by the US Army from among four million prisoners of war.
-On 21 August 1945, Waffen-SS Standartenführer Peiper was found and identified as the suspected author of the war crime massacre of 84 US soldiers in a farmer's field near the town of Malmédy, Belgium.
+On 21 August 1945, Peiper was found and identified as the suspected author of the war crime massacre of 84 US soldiers in a farmer's field near the town of Malmédy, Belgium.